In Shakespeare’s Hamlet, a character said “The lady doth protest too much, methinks.” I actually feel strongly that most of us protest far too little.

-And listen…if the world should somehow come to an end next week – or if a nuclear accident should take place in the area I’ve lived in for most of my adult life (Durham Region, east of Toronto, Ontario, Canada – home to 2 gigantic nuclear plants I devoutly hope to help shut down), I will still feel GOOD about the way I’ve lived my life.
+And listen…if the world should somehow come to an end next week – or if a nuclear accident should take place in the area I’ve lived in for most of my adult life (Durham Region, east of Toronto, Ontario, Canada – home to not one but TWO gigantic nuclear plants I devoutly hope to help shut down), I will still feel GOOD about the way I’ve lived my life.
 (Filipino proverb: “A clear conscience is more valuable than wealth.”)

 Protesting is not about violence, & it isn’t radical, either – it’s actually terribly conservative – as in conserving life & human values & the planet.

 So, please – join in!
 Raise your voice!